Bennington College Statement on Housing

 The residential experience is thus an integral part of each student’s experience at Bennington.
 Just as in the classroom, students from all class years benefit in their living environment from each other’s ideas and experiences.
 Discussions of work extend seamlessly from the classroom to the common room; peers support and challenge each other, helping to sharpen and refine thinking and making.
 Similarly, living together in communities promotes discourse, debate, inclusivity, and the development of empathy through the ongoing practice of personal and social responsibility and shared governance.

-...[T]he College provides a range of housing options to enable student development, honoring individual needs as appropriate...and attesting that we learn best together, not in isolation.
+...[T]he College provides a range of housing options to enable student development, honoring individual needs as appropriate...and attesting that we learn best together.

 Please explore the information in this section to get a stronger sense of what Residential Life at Bennington looks like.
 Housing at Bennington is an important component not only to the residential experience, but also the curricular experience, of our students.